-- 217. A child going missing from education is a potential indicator of abuse or neglect. - 218.
-The school will ensure its procedures for dealing with children who go missing from education, particularly on repeat occasions, are rigorously implemented to help identify the risk of abuse and neglect and to help prevent the risks of their going missing in the future.
-The Pupils Who Go Missing During the School Day Standard Operating Procedure must be used. - 219.
-The school will inform the local authority of any pupils who are failing to attend school regularly or going to be deleted from the admission register under all fifteen grounds for deletion.
-This will be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name
+- 230. A child going missing from education is a potential indicator of abuse or neglect. - 231.
+The school will ensure its procedures for dealing with children who go missing from education, particularly on repeat occasions, are rigorously implemented to help identify the risk of abuse, neglect and exploitation and to help prevent the risks of their going missing in the future.
+The Pupils Who Go Missing During the School Day Standard Operating Procedure must be used. - 232.
+The school will inform the referring local authority of any pupils who are failing to attend school regularly or going to be deleted from the admission register under all fifteen grounds for deletion.
+This will be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
+The school will record details of the pupil's residence, the name of the person with whom they will reside, the date from which they will reside there, and the destination school (where this can reasonably be obtained).